lsst-dm/dm_dev_guide/services/lsst-dev.rst

 :file:`/software/lsstsw/stack_20191001` ``devtoolset-8`` Provides weekly ``w_2019_38`` and later as well as daily ``d_2019_09_30``.
 ======================================= ================ ==========================================================================

-The following stacks are not currently being updated, but remain available.

 .. note::

    When using a shared stack, you *must* use the corresponding developer toolchain.
 See above for details on how to :ref:`lsst-dev-tools`.